Contribute

 Q&A

 Yes.
 For formalisations, you may use AI tools partially or fully (e.g. autoformalisation), but you must disclose their use and specify which model(s) you used.
 For audit reports, you may also use AI to assist, but the human authors of the report must be 100% accountable for its content.
-Admins will assess this criterion before accepting the formalisation.
+Admins will assess this criterion before following the report's recommendations on accepting/rejecting the formalisation.

 Yes.